joeyk710/sample-discordjs-bot/README.md

 - Command & Event handler
 - A sample slash command & context menu command to get you started
 - Command cooldowns, user & client permission checks
-- Guild-only option (commands can be used only in guilds)

 ## Getting Started 🎉